2016 Eastern Province Kings season: Player Appearances

+Sihle Njezula and Connor Thalrose were named in the Under-19 Provincial Championship squad, but not included in a matchday squad.

 Varsity Rugby

 The Eastern Province Kings Rugby Academy is based at the Nelson Mandela Metropolitan University in Port Elizabeth and most of the academy players played Varsity Rugby; either for the in the Varsity Cup or for the in the Under-20 competition.

 The following players were included in the Varsity Cup squad: